Special Area Management Planning

-The first planning team meeting for the Kachemak Bay and Fox River Flats Critical Habitat Areas Management Plan Revision is scheduled for October 3, 10:00 am to 12:30 pm.
+Planning Team meetings for the Kachemak Bay and Fox River Flats Critical Habitat Areas Management Plan Revision began in October 2017 and will continue to be held monthly, depending on staff availability.

-This meeting is an agency staff working meeting.
+These meetings are agency staff working meetings.
 These meetings will be open for members of the public to observe for the purpose of maintaining transparency in the plan revision process.
 However, there will not be opportunities for the public to participate in the discussion.
 A public review draft of the revised plan will be available for comment at the end of the revision process.
-Please contact 267-2122 or email@example.com prior to the day of the meeting with any questions.
+Please contact 267-2122 or firstname.lastname@example.org prior to the day of the meeting with any questions.

 Public Scoping Results